-For exchange traded managed funds, however, these measures often vastly understate their effective liquidity.
+For Active ETFs, however, these measures often vastly understate their effective liquidity.
 As we’ll see, the best measure of a fund’s liquidity is the liquidity of the underlying portfolio of securities (such as company shares) it holds.
-In most cases, therefore, this means exchange traded managed funds are highly liquid.
+In most cases, therefore, this means Active ETFs are highly liquid.

 Open-ended structure facilitates liquidity

-Although exchange traded managed funds trade like shares, one cannot use the same criteria to evaluate their liquidity, due to their open-ended structure – which effectively means their supply of units on offer can adjust to demand through the trading day.
+Although Active ETFs trade like shares, one cannot use the same criteria to evaluate their liquidity, due to their open-ended structure – which effectively means their supply of units on offer can adjust to demand through the trading day.

 In the case of shares, for example, the number of outstanding shares available for trading on any given day is fixed – irrespective of the level of investor demand.
 As a result, the ability of the market to accommodate swings in demand without affecting prices too much is quite rightly related to the average daily trading volume of these shares.

 Active ETFs, on the other hand, are open-ended funds – meaning supply can adjust to swings in demand throughout the trading day.
 How so?
 Each fund trading on the ASX acts as its own market maker, meaning that it will set bids/offers for investors during the day, and then issue or cancel units according to its net position in units bought or sold on the exchange that day.

 Indeed, unlike a typical company that lists its shares on the market (including listed investment companies (LICs)), should investor demand exceed what is currently available “on screen”, the fund as market maker can simply create more units to meet the demand.
 Similarly, units can also be cancelled should supply exceed demand.
 The volume displayed for sale or purchase at any given moment of the trading day, therefore, is really only a small glimpse of what is really available.